cjm715/mgym/README.md

 ## How are Multi-agent environments different than Single-agent environments?

 When dealing with multiple agents, the environment must communicate which agent(s) can act at each time step.
-Thus, this is can be incorporated into observation space.
+Thus, this information must be incorporated into observation space.

 There are a few multi-agent game structures that are common:

 * one-at-a-time play
 * simultaneous play

-In the TicTacToe example above, this is an instance of one-at-a-time play. `fullobs` is a tuple `(agent, obs)`.
+In the TicTacToe example above, this is an instance of one-at-a-time play.
+The `fullobs` is a tuple `(next_agent, obs)`.
+The variable `next_agent` indicates which agent will act next.
+`obs` is the typical observation of the environment state.
+The action `a` is also a tuple given by `a = (acting_agent, action)` where the `acting_action` is the agent acting with the action given by variable `action`.

 ## Testing
 To run tests, install pytest with `pip install pytest` and run `python -m pytest`